openhab/openhab-addons/addons/binding/org.openhab.binding.bosesoundtouch/README.md

 If you need support or have new idea's please use the [openHAB cummunity](https://community.openhab.org/t/bose-soundtouch-binding/5678) to post the requests.

+#### Add additional PRESETS

+When selected a presetable ContentItem you are able to save this preset with the saveAsPreset Channel Use numbers greater than six to save the selected source as Preset.
+Once the source is saved, you can use it like the other PRESETS with the channel preset and the channel presetControl Note that these PRESETS are only available when using openHAB

 #### Known issues and Workarounds

 ##### Limmited support